Eggless Carrot Cake Cupcakes

 Store frosted cupcake leftovers in the refrigerator for up to 5 days.

-Freeze unfrosted cupcakes can be frozen for up to 2-3 months.
+Freeze unfrosted cupcakes for up to 2-3 months.

-Mini Cupcakes: use mini paper liners and bake them around 10-12 minutes.
+Mini Cupcakes: Use mini paper liners and bake the cupcakes for 10-12 minutes.
 Check the cupcakes around minute 10.
 You can test for doneness by sticking a toothpick in the center of a cupcake.
 If it comes out clean, they are done.

 Nutrition